AntoineTSIO/CasseBriques/NotesToDiscuss.md

 Additional items : timer up/down ?

 When a player plays their turn, print the map half a second to see where players are, then print where bombs explode for one second and then only start next player's turn.

+16/11 :
+check for enum struct-like.
+May replace all those #define used for the items.